psicomante/drupal-print/README.txt

   Show link in system (non-content) pages (default: enabled) Setting this option will add a printer-friendly version page link on pages created by Drupal or the enabled modules.

+  Take control of the book module printer-friendly link (default: enabled) Activate this to have the printer-friendly link in book nodes handled by this module.
+Requires the (core) book module.

   Logo URL (default: empty)
   An alternative logo to display on the printer-friendly version.
 If left empty, the current theme's logo is used.